 - + Gender issues

 - Women and girls represent the majority of people trafficked for sexual exploitation or subjected to forced labour (UNODC, 2009).
 Human trafficking is defined as the recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
-The types of exploitation include forced prostitution and other forms of sexual exploitation; forced labour and services; slavery and similar practices; involuntary servitude; and removal of organs.
-Trafficking for sexual exploitation is the most common form of human trafficking and it primarily impacts women and children.
-However, women are disproportionately demanded and trafficked not only for commercial sex, but also for domestic service.
+The types of exploitation include forced prostitution and other forms of sexual exploitation, forced labour and services, slavery and similar practices, involuntary servitude and the removal of organs.
+Trafficking for sexual exploitation is the most common form of human trafficking and it primarily affects women and children.
+However, women are disproportionately demanded and trafficked not only for commercial sex but also for domestic service.

 - + Data needed

-Number of identified victims of human trafficking by sex, age and type of exploitation
+(a) Identified victims of human trafficking by sex, age and type of exploitation;

-Number of offenders convicted for trafficking in persons by sex
+(b) Offenders convicted for trafficking in persons by sex.

 - + Sources of data

-Criminal justice records are a source of data on victims and offenders of human trafficking that were part of investigations, arrests, prosecutions and convictions.
+(a) Criminal justice records are a source of data on victims and offenders of human trafficking that were part of investigations, arrests, prosecutions and convictions;

-Service providers' records are a source of data on victims identified by public authorities and sheltered by service providers.
+(b) Service providers’ records are a source of data on victims identified by public authorities and sheltered by service providers;

-Other administrative sources may provide data on foreign victims returned to their countries.
+(c) Other administrative records may provide data on foreign victims returned to their countries.

 - + Conceptual and measurement issues

-Data available on human trafficking is usually incomplete and based on methodology that varies from one country to another.
+(a) Data available on human trafficking are usually incomplete and based on methodology that varies from one country to another;

-Some of the countries that have been able to provide some information on the number of victims or offenders, are not yet able to provide basic information about victims and offenders, such as sex, age or citizenship.
+(b) Some of the countries that have been able to provide some information on the number of victims or offenders are not yet able to provide basic information about victims and offenders, such as sex, age or citizenship;

-Data on human trafficking may be mingled with data referring to smuggling or irregular migrations, which may have a different gender pattern.
+(c) Data on human trafficking may be mingled with data referring to smuggling or irregular migrations, which may have a different gender pattern;

-Cases of men victims of human trafficking may be more likely to be under-detected, because they are more often trafficked for forced labour.
+(d) Cases of men victims of human trafficking may be more likely to be underdetected, because they are more often trafficked for forced labour.